wp-plugins/smart-variations-images/readme.txt

 4. On change the variation, images in the gallery also change to match the variation.
 The image in the gallery when click should show in the bigger image(above).

 == Changelog ==

+= 0.2.2 =
+Fixed issue where variation would not chagne in Chrome, also if no image variation exist, dont change image.

 = 0.2.1 =
 Fixed Warning message from appearing if WP_DEBUG was true preventing images from showing.